CQ: Amateur radio notes

 Yep, I'm a bit scrappy.
 My shack is a corner of a desk in my workshop, which is primarily a haven for my woodworking passion.
-My shop is so full of woodworking tools that there's not a lot of free space, so I have to make use of every cubic inch, for example, the monitor I use when logging into the Raspberry Pi is balanced (securely) on top of the water heater next to my desk, and a phonetic alphabet and morse code chart is taped to the side of the water heater.
+My shop is so full of woodworking tools that there's not a lot of free space, so I have to make use of every cubic inch, for example, the monitor I use when logging into the Raspberry Pi is balanced (securely) on top of the water heater next to my desk, and a phonetic alphabet and morse code chart is taped to the side of that water heater.
 Hey, it works!

 2b) Mobile install

 I'm not much of a car guy, so I'm pretty satisfied with—and a little surprised by—how well my installation of a Kenwood TM-V71A turned out, thanks to a combination of lots of sweat and even more luck.

 2c) Diving into D-Star